Carlj0666/i_rorschach/notes.md

 i-Rorschach - Basic Outline
-	Displays Rorschach images
+	Displays Rorschach inkblots
 	Allows visitors to comment

-Image/Comment associations:
+inkblot/Comment associations:
-	An image has many comments
+	An inkblot has many comments
-	A comment belongs to an image
+	A comment belongs to an inkblot

 	GET
 		Fetch -
-		Draws a random image and displays it
+		Draws a random inkblot and displays it
 		Fetch -
-		Shows image comments when clicked
+		Shows inkblot comments when clicked

 	POSTER
-		Comments on an image
+		Comments on an inkblot

 APP STRUCTURE NOTES
-    Image cards container - displays everything
+    inkblot cards container - displays everything
-        Image Card -  Displays imgs, form and subbmitted comments Form to submit comments (no users)
+        inkblot Card -  Displays imgs, form and subbmitted comments Form to submit comments (no users)
-            Image - image
+            inkblot - inkblot
                 Comment card - comment

 STATELESS COMPONENTS - need 5